ginigangadharan/sitev2/_pages/containers/minikube.md

 Your deployment is now available at <EXTERNAL-IP>:8080

-## Multi-node Kubernetes Cluster using minikubeMulti-Node
+## Multi-node Kubernetes Cluster using minikube

 ```shell